wur-bioinformatics/introduction-to-bioinformatics/week1.md

 an amino group, a hydrogen atom, a carboxyl group, and a side chain (R group).
 Credits: Rice University, CC BY 4.0 https://creativecommons.org/licenses/by/4.0, via OpenStax {cite}`aminoacid_2018`.
 :::
-%#% Figure aminoacid could be cropped slightly bigger to improve readability for dark mode users.
+%#% Figure aminoacid was cropped slightly bigger to improve readability for dark mode users.
 :::{important}
 Amino acids differ in their chemical properties, which are determined by their R groups.
 It is important to know the amino acids, their one-letter and three-letter abbreviation, and their fundamental properties as given in the table.
 :::
 ```{list-table}
 :header-rows: 1
 :widths: auto